Ackee-Blockchain/hackee-v1/README.md

 Hack our ERC-20 smart contract on Ropsten testnet, become a hackee and earn as many tokens as you can.

 Contract address: https://ropsten.etherscan.io/address/0x3F745A15b353F3858c899d91ec3201dE1669Bb85
+Install MetaMask wallet and switch the network to Ropsten: https://metamask.io/ Get some free Ether to your wallet: https://faucet.ropsten.be/

 * Add yourself into hackees mapping.
   * Reward: 1 token